 The book has been praised by many well-known entrepreneurs, such as Eric Ries (the Lean Startup), Dave McClure (500 Startups) and Boris Veldhuijzen van Zanten (The Next Web).
 So clearly, Hooked is a great read for company founders, particularly when you want to dive into the psychology of user interaction and making your app or product ‘stick’.
 So if you want a quick overview of the model without needing to read the entire book, you can find a summary and my book review of Hooked below.

 Highlights of Hooked: The Hook Model

 In summary, the book Hooked provides a model to ‘hook’ users.
-It’s a model to make them come again and again (I suppose ‘Addicted’ could have been an alternative title for the book but one with a bit less flair).
+It’s a model to make them come again and again.

 As you can see in the image below, the Hook model consists of four different steps.
 The Trigger, the Action, the Variable Reward, and the Investment.
 Specifically, users are:

 - Triggered to open your app or product;

 - After which they perform an action within the product;